 Early Childhood Development (ECD) services are weak in Nepal and children are still facing challenges to reach their full potential.
 Although ECD services are accessible to 83% of children, only 36% of ECD centers have adequate classroom space.
 In addition, parents and caregivers who are aware of the importance of providing young children nurturing care and protection to reach their developmental potential cannot always provide it, due to financial limitations, illiteracy and limited access to health services.

-To guarantee the sustainability of the project, UNICEF will also make sure that the communities have the capacity to improve the quality of ECD themselves as well as work with their local authorities to support access to quality ECD.
+To guarantee the sustainability of the project, UNICEF also ensures that the communities have the capacity to improve the quality of ECD themselves as well as work with their local authorities to support access to quality ECD.

-By the end of 2020, it is expected that this project will reach 20,000 children up to age five in the Nepalese districts of Achham, Bajura, Kalikot, Mugu, and Mahottar, by 2020, has been surpassed.
+The project goal to reach 20,000 children up to age five in the Nepalese districts of Achham, Bajura, Kalikot, Mugu, and Mahottar, by 2020, has been surpassed.
 This is a silver lining of taking a more digital approach due to Covid-19.